zardra/nuclide/_docs/remote.md

 ![Connect dialog](static/images/docs/connect.png)

 Note that all of the values shown above are examples and will vary based on your own username, filesystem, and SSH and Nuclide configuration.
 The options are as follows:

 + **Username** - the username that you would use to connect to your server
 + **Server** - the address of your server
 + **Initial Directory** - the path that you want to connect to initially on your server
 + **SSH Port** - the port used to connect to your server (default is 22)
-+ **Private Key** - the local path to your private SSH key for this server
++ **Private Key** - the local path to your private SSH key for this server (note: if your key is password protected you have to add it to ssh-agent and use the ssh-agent-based authentication option)
-+ **Use ssh-agent-based authentication** - TODO: Describe
++ **Use ssh-agent-based authentication** - the server will try and talk to ssh agent.
++ **Password** - your password if you wish to use password authentication.
-+ **Remote Server Command** - if you have correctly added the server script to your path as described above, this should just be `start-nuclide-server`.
++ **Remote Server Command** - if you have correctly added the server script to your path as described above, this should just be `nuclide-start-server`.
 If not, you need to supply the full path to the location of this script.
 You can either let the script pick an open port for you from a list of predefined ports, or start the server on a specific port using the `-p` flag.
 For example `start-nuclide-server -p 9099`